cognitedata/data-model-examples/CONTRIBUTING.md

 * make a folder with the name of the example.
 This name is used throughout as a reference for the example.
 * put all the data in the `data` directory with each data type in a sub-directory.
-* YAML config files for transformations should be in the `transformations` directory
+* YAML config files for transformations should be in the `transformations` directory.
+These are exported easily from each transformation in the `Integrate - Transform Data` meny in the Fusion UI (`CLI Manifest``).
-* a `datamodel.graphql` file with the CDF data model to load should be in the root of the example directory
+* a `datamodel.graphql` file with the CDF data model to load should be in the root of the example directory.
+This is exported from your data model in the Fusion UI visual data modeling editor.
-* Copy and adapt the scripts in e.g. `apm_simple` directory.

 ## To add a new example